 Nearly every community in the U.S. has a shortage of attainable housing.
 These needs are even greater in older core neighborhoods as the housing stock ages and costs of construction increase.
 In many of these neighborhoods the construction costs exceed the areas appraised values needed for a mortgage creating an 'appraisal gap' of tens of thousands of dollars.
 The KAHP aims to re-invest in Kalamazoo's core neighborhoods with new construction to boost appraised values and over the long-term ultimately making new construction, remodeling and re-investment in residential properties economically viable.

-The Home Builders Association of Western Michigan (HBAWMI) is proud to partner with KNHS (Kalamazoo Neighborhood Housing Services) and LISC (Local Initiatives Support Corporation) to build quality, attainable homes in Kalamazoo’s under-served neighborhoods.
-The new community program is called the Kalamazoo Attainable Homes Partnership (KAHP).
+The Home Builders Association of Western Michigan (HBAWMI) is proud to partner with KNHS (Kalamazoo Neighborhood Housing Services), LISC (Local Initiatives Support Corporation) and now the city of Kalamazoo's Foundation For Excellence to build quality, attainable homes in Kalamazoo’s core neighborhoods.

 Round 1 - 2019

 Built in four of Kalamazoo's core neighborhoods, this project started with the 4 bedroom 2 bath two-story plan, so as to fit the current asthetic.
 The Stockbridge home, built by Wausau Homes Kalamazoo, was constructed with a panelized method where the home's structure gets set in just 24 hours.
 This home was also featured as house #3 in the 2020 Parade of Homes.